Save the Rhino International

 About how to apply

 Geographical Distribution of Grant Activities in Developing Countries

 SRI has field programs in the countries identified below.

-Southeast Asia and Pacific Islands: Indonesia
+Southeast Asia and Pacific Islands: Indonesia, Vietnam

-Grant seekers should study SRI’s programs and projects.
+Grant seekers should study SRI’s grant-making policy.

 SRI allocates a significant amount of its funding to environmental education and community conservation programs in key rhino areas.